Agoric/documentation/main/ertp/ERTP-Guide/AmountMath.md

 ![AmountMath methods](amountMath.svg)

-`issuer` objects must be able to add and withdraw assets from a `purse` and manipulate `payment` amounts.
+`issuer` objects must be able to deposit and withdraw assets from a `purse` and manipulate `payment` amounts.
 This requires being able to add and subtract digital assets.
-To do this, and other operations on `amount` objects, an `issuer` uses a set of `amountMath` methods.
+To do this, and other operations on `amount` objects, an `issuer` uses `amountMath`methods.

-In addition to math operations, `amountMath` methods check on their arguments' brands, throwing an error if the wrong `brand` was used.
+In addition to math operations, `amountMath` methods check their arguments' brands, throwing an error if the wrong `brand` was used.

-There are three different kinds of `amountMath`s, each of which implements the same set of methods.
+There are three different kinds of `amountMath`s, each of which implements the same methods.
 When you create an `issuer`, you do so for a specific `brand`.
 You thus have to specify which kind of `amountMath` that `brand` uses.
 The correct kind is automatically used whenever an `amountMath` method is used on `amount` objects with that `brand`.
 The kinds are:
-- `nat`: Used with fungible assests (i.e. natural numbers).
+- `nat`: Used with fungible assets (the values are natural numbers).
-- `strSet`: Used with non-fungible assets (i.e. strings).
+- `strSet`: Used with non-fungible assets (the values are strings).
 - `set`: Used with sets of objects, primarily non-fungible assets.

 `makeIssuerKit(allegedName, amountMathKind)` creates a new `issuer`.